-Playing the role of caretaker also gives you a sense of control over the relationship.
-You might subconsciously feel that because they rely on you so much, you’re securing your relationship’s success.
+Playing the caretaker role also gives you a sense of control over the relationship.
+You might subconsciously feel that you’re securing your relationship’s success because they rely on you so much.
 Amidst all of this, you likely forget to care for yourself.

 The first step to breaking codependency habits is to realize they exist, understand why they are harmful, and resolve to change them.

 Codependency is a relationship where one person struggles with addiction and almost always leads to enabling the addiction.

 If you protect your partner from punishment or consequences for their substance use, you’re not allowing them to feel the consequences.
 If they feel consequences, why would they seek help?
 You may even enable them unto their death.
 This is a surefire way to encourage them to continue their addiction.
 They think you’ll always be there to protect them from their actions.